szachovy/superset-cluster/README.md

   --virtual-network-mask 24
 ```

-Follow `./superset-cluster --help` for more information.
+For more information, run `./superset-cluster --help`.

-Next, navigate to https://192.168.1.100 in your web browser with the IP address provided in the installation to the default credentials username: superset, password: cluster
+Navigate to `https://<virtual-ip-address>` in your web browser.
+Use the default credentials to log in:

+* Username: `superset`
+* Password: `cluster`

-Remember to change default credentials after successful log in the Settings > Info > Reset my password
+Remember to change the default credentials after successfully logging in by going to _Settings > Info > Reset My Password_.

 ## Development

 For development purposes you can setup Terraform testing infrastructure being in `./tests/setup`, run:

+Set up the Terraform testing infrastructure for development, by navigating to the `./tests/setup` directory and running:

 ```bash
 terraform init
 terraform apply
 ```

-Consequently, run [Usage](#usage) command against this infrastructure.
-For default parameters it would be:
+Once the infrastructure is up and running, you can use the [Usage](#usage) command against it:

 ```bash
 ./superset-cluster \